 3. Wildlife Watching

 Wildlife watching is one of the top activities for any family friendly road to Rocky Mountain National Park.
-No surprise since the park has an elk herd of up to 800, while 350 bighorn sheep call this Colorado national park home.
+No surprise since the park has an elk herd of up to 800, while more than 350 bighorn sheep call this Colorado national park home.

 Other popular wildlife include deer, moose, and coyotes, but according to the park stats, visitors can also find “nearly 60 other species of mammals; more than 280 recorded bird species; six amphibians, including the federally endangered boreal toad; one reptile (the harmless garter snake); 11 species of fish; and countless insects, including a surprisingly large number of butterflies.”

-I was lucky enough to spot moose on in the Kawuneeche Valley near the Historic Holzwarth site near Grand Lake.
+I was lucky enough to spot moose in the Kawuneeche Valley near the Historic Holzwarth site near Grand Lake.

 There are more than 350 miles of trails to hike, and the Moon Rocky Mountain National Park guide offers a great resource on how to choose one that best fits your family’s abilities.

-My favorites are in Grand Lake, where some of the best and (to me) most family friendly hikes are located.
+My favorites are in Grand Lake, where some of the best and (to me) most family-friendly hikes are located.
 One of the easiest and most popular hikes here is to Adams Falls, where even toddlers enjoy the scenery.
 Access the East Inlet Trailhead at the end of the West Portal Road on the east end of Grand Lake.

 5. Attend a Ranger-led Program